-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), in collaboration with the Office of Victims of Crime, is seeking applications for funding: 1) research and evaluation of State crime victim compensation programs; 2) research on the impact of COVID-19 on the delivery of services to victims of crime; and 3) evaluation of programs that provide services for victims of crime.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), is seeking applications for funding to support research efforts that improve measurement of juvenile reoffending.
 This project furthers the Department's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.